- Academic Affairs

 What is the CURE Program?

 The National Cancer Institute's (NCI) Continuing Umbrella of Research Experiences (CURE) program was established by the NCI’s Center to Reduce Cancer Health Disparities (CRCHD) in 1999 to help support underrepresented students in biomedical research and career development.
 CURE utilizes a pipeline approach and provides career navigation, workforce training, and mentorship to diverse scholars at all stages of academic and career development.
-The CURE program is driven by a mission to build a diverse biomedical workforce, which is critical to addressing the health needs of all Americans and to eliminating cancer health disparities in the nation.
+The CURE program is driven by a mission to build a diverse biomedical workforce, which is critical to addressing the health needs of all Americans and eliminating cancer health disparities in the nation.

-The UMB CURE Scholars Program is the first of its kind to attract middle school students into the National Cancer Institute CURE pipeline and excite a future generation of health care providers and biomedical researchers.
-The UMB CURE Scholars program operates in partnership with three West Baltimore public schools.
+The UMB CURE Scholars Program is the first of its kind to attract middle school students into the National Cancer Institute's CURE pipeline and excite a future generation of health care providers and biomedical researchers.
+The UMB CURE Scholars Program operates in partnership with three West Baltimore public schools.

 In the fall of 2015, the UMB CURE Scholars Program accepted its first group of sixth-grade scholar applicants from three West Baltimore public schools: Franklin Square Elementary and Middle School; Green Street Academy; and Southwest Baltimore Charter School.